Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -n \
         ANNOgesic

-We just tried to compute two proteins.
+We only tried to compute two proteins.
 If you want to get all proteins in ptt files, you just need to assign ``all`` in ``-q``.

 ``ppi_network`` will generate three folders.